Skip to main content

 We most commonly use fencing for lagomorph control.
 Two-foot high fence with 1-inch mesh is sufficient if it is buried slightly into the ground.
 Chicken wire can work, but very young rabbits can sometimes squeeze through.
 Electric fencing designed for woodchucks or raccoons is often effective and less expensive than erecting mesh fencing.

-Thiram is fungicide that is a taste repellant that works on rabbits, but it is not labeled for use on vegetables.
-Shooting may be an option in some situations, but these are protected species, so be sure to check first on state regulations.
-There are safety issues with shooting.
-We most commonly use a .22 rimfire rifle for rabbit control.
+Thiram is a fungicide that is a taste repellant that works on rabbits, but it is not labeled for use on vegetables.
+Shooting may be an option in some situations, but these are protected species, so be sure to check first on state regulations and follow gun safety practices.
+For rabbit control, a .22 rimfire rifles are commonly used.

 Rabbits strongly prefer to be in thick cover, so good weed control and mowing edges can help reduce the risk of damage.